EAlmazanG/e2e-shop-pipedash/README.md

 ### Data Orchestration
 Airflow orchestrates the complete ETL process.
 The Airflow DAG (`pipeline_dag.py`) controls the ingestion with lambda, transformation with Glue and the connections with the data warehouse in Snowflake.
 In the last step, calculates the additional etls.

-For Airflow installetion, check:
+For Airflow installetion, check: https://github.com/apache/airflow
-Be sure that you have install AWS and Snowflake dependencies to
+> **‼️👀🚨 IMPORTANT 🚨👀‼️**: Be sure that you have install AWS and Snowflake dependencies.

 ![Airflow DAG](img/airflow_dag.png)

 ### Data Visualization